bitfunk/action-runner-orchestrator/README.md

 }
 ```

-Add the desired *organization* and *repository names* that you want to orchestrate.
+Add the desired *organization* and *repository names* that you want to this machine to register to as GitHub runner.

 Then just run the orchestrator: `./run-orchestrator.sh`